How Turning Cameras Off Boosts Engagement in Virtual Meetings

-WASHINGTON — Having your camera on during a virtual meeting increases “Zoom fatigue” — a feeling of being drained and lacking energy following a day of virtual meetings, as per a new study.
+Virtual Meetings Fatigued: WASHINGTON — Keeping your camera on during virtual meetings increases “Zoom fatigue.”
+This feeling of exhaustion and low energy often follows a day of virtual calls, according to a new study.

-The findings of the study titled “The Fatiguing Effects of Camera Use in Virtual Meetings: A Within-Person Field Experiment” were published in the “Journal of Applied Psychology.”
+The “Journal of Applied Psychology” published these findings.
+The study is titled “The Fatiguing Effects of Camera Use in Virtual Meetings: A Within-Person Field Experiment.”

-New research conducted by Allison S. Gabriel, McClelland Professor of Management and Organisations and University Distinguished Scholar in the Eller College of Management of the University of Arizona, suggests that the camera may be partially to blame for the “Zoom fatigue.”
+Allison S. Gabriel led this new research.
+She is the McClelland Professor of Management and Organizations and a University Distinguished Scholar.
+She works in the Eller College of Management at the University of Arizona.
+Her work suggests cameras may cause much of this “Zoom fatigue.”

 “There’s always this assumption that if you have your camera on during meetings, you are going to be more engaged,” said Gabriel.

-Gabriel also found that these effects were stronger for women and for employees newer to the organization, likely due to added self-presentation pressures.
+Gabriel also found these effects were stronger for certain groups.
+Women and newer employees felt the strain more.
+This is likely due to higher self-presentation pressures.

 “Employees who tend to be more vulnerable in terms of their social position in the workplace, such as women and newer, less tenured employees, have a heightened feeling of fatigue when they must keep cameras on during meetings,” said Gabriel.

-This research was co-authored by Eller doctoral student Mahira Ganster, Kristen M. Shockley with the University of Georgia, Daron Robertson with Tucson-based health care services company BroadPath Inc., Christopher Rosen with the University of Arkansas, Nitya Chawla with Texas A&M University, and Maira Ezerins with the University of Arkansas.
+Several researchers co-authored this work.
+The team included Eller doctoral student Mahira Ganster and Kristen M. Shockley from the University of Georgia.
+Daron Robertson with BroadPath Inc., Christopher Rosen with the University of Arkansas, Nitya Chawla with Texas A&M University, and Maira Ezerins with the University of Arkansas also contributed.

 (With inputs from ANI)